whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 Now that you've completed all the necessary steps, file a [pull request in our whosonfirst-data repository](https://github.com/whosonfirst/whosonfirst-data/pulls)!
 We'll review the pull request and let you know if we have any questions.

 This was an exercise in data curation and data management that will undoubtedly be replicated in other cities around the world.
-Taking a look at cities like [New York City](https://whosonfirst.mapzen.com/spelunker/id/85977539/descendants/?&placetype=neighbourhood#9/40.6805/-74.0656), [Buenos Aires](https://whosonfirst.mapzen.com/spelunker/id/85668081/descendants/?&placetype=neighbourhood#11/-34.5939/-58.4518), [Helsinki](https://whosonfirst.mapzen.com/spelunker/id/101748417/descendants/?&placetype=neighbourhood#11/60.2107/24.9411), and [Cape Town](https://whosonfirst.mapzen.com/spelunker/id/101928027/descendants/?&placetype=neighbourhood#10/-34.0028/18.4627), for example, you'll notice that we still have work to do to improve our neighbourhood records.
+Taking a look at cities like [New York City](https://spelunker.whosonfirst.org/id/85977539/descendants/?&placetype=neighbourhood#9/40.6805/-74.0656), [Buenos Aires](https://spelunker.whosonfirst.org/id/85668081/descendants/?&placetype=neighbourhood#11/-34.5939/-58.4518), [Helsinki](https://spelunker.whosonfirst.org/id/101748417/descendants/?&placetype=neighbourhood#11/60.2107/24.9411), and [Cape Town](https://spelunker.whosonfirst.org/id/101928027/descendants/?&placetype=neighbourhood#10/-34.0028/18.4627), for example, you'll notice that we still have work to do to improve our neighbourhood records.
 A few take-aways:

 * Anyone has the ability to contribute to neighbourhood updates for their locality.
 * There will always be an argument for and against a change to a neighbourhood boundary.
 * When it comes to neighbourhood boundaries, there is no right answer, but we care about your opinion.
 Please share!
 * Neighbourhoods, macrohoods, and microhoods are ever-changing.
 Make the shapes better today!

 Please remember - some of this work is automated and some of this work is not.
-Please contact us via an [issue](https://github.com/whosonfirst/whosonfirst-data/issues/new) or an [email](mailto:stephen.epps@mapzen.com) to work through the best approach for your city.
+Please contact us via an [issue](https://github.com/whosonfirst/whosonfirst-data/issues/new) to work through the best approach for your city.

 **Thanks for reading and happy mapping!**